kpander/drupal-boost-warmer/README.txt

    page requests, causing them to be cached by Boost.
 (The number of urls is configurable in the admin/settings page.)

+Note: If the xmlsitemap module is installed, we ask that module for the list of defined sitemaps.
+Otherwise, we default to: /sitemap.xml

 INSTALLATION
 ============